Reproductive suppression: Aggression

-Pheromonal suppression by breeding female
+Pheromones

-Pheromonal suppression of subordinate male and female reproduction is implicated as the mechanism by which dominant breeding pairs suppress the reproduction of non-breeders in communally and cooperatively breeding species, especially in the absence of stress as an explanation.
-Wolves (Canis lupus), coyotes (Canis latrons) and hunting dogs (Lycaon pictus) live in packs with a dominant breeding pair that does most of the territorial urine scent marking in the group.
+Pheromonal suppression of subordinate male and female reproduction is the mechanism by which dominant breeding pairs suppress the reproduction of non-breeders in communally and cooperatively breeding species, especially in the absence of stress.
+Wolves (Canis lupus), coyotes (Canis latrons) and African wild dogs (Lycaon pictus) live in packs with a dominant breeding pair that does most of the territorial urine scent marking in the group.
 During the breeding season, the dominant male urinates over the dominant female's urine, possibly to hide the female's reproductive status from other males.
 Pheromones in urine are implicated as a possible mechanism to shut down the subordinate's reproductive cycle.
 Only the dominant pair mate and have young, producing one litter per year.
 Subordinate females either do not exhibit estrous hormonal changes or they occur irregularly.
 Occasionally a subordinate animal leaves the pack and forms a new mating pair when it then exhibits of the territorial urine marking and mating behavior that was suppressed when living in the presence of the dominant breeding pair.

 Yellow, banded and dwarf mongooses live in families similar to wolf packs with scent marking done almost exclusively by the dominant pair.
 Dwarf mongooses show synchronous estrous but only the dominant female regularly gives birth.
 Subordinate females do not conceive or abort early, but do lactate after the dominant female gives birth and participate in communal nursing.
 When the subordinate females leave the parental pack they will become fully reproductively active in new groups they help establish.
 In captivity, more than one dwarf mongoose in a group can give birth but the young of subordinates do not survive.
 However, if the size of their cage is increased and density is lower, reproductive activity of subordinates resumes.
 As in wolves, pheromonal control over the reproductive cycle of the mongoose is implicated as the mechanism for reproductive suppression.